NoiRC256/URPSimpleGenshinShaders/README.md

  ### Usage (URP) ###

+Facial shadow gradient textures for Genshin Impact character models can be found under `./Textures/`.

- 1. Prepare Genshin facial shadow gradient texture.
+ 1. Prepare facial shadow gradient texture.
 Disable *sRGB (Color Texture)* or set Texture Type to *Directional Lightmap*.

- 2. Assign shader to face material.
-(Then reset material to get pre-configured settings)
+ 2. Assign shader `SimpleGenshinFacial` to face material. (reset material to get pre-configured settings)

- 3. Assign Genshin facial shadow gradient texture to the `_LightMap` field, and enable `_UseLightMap`.
+ 3. Assign facial shadow gradient texture to the `_LightMap` field, and enable `_UseLightMap`.

-### Note ###
+### FAQ ###

-- Main light intensity must be within 1 for correct shadow color (need better shadow color implementation).

-- For smooth shadow edges, set shadow gradient texture's compression quality to high.
+- Shadows are blurry - For smooth shadow edges, set shadow gradient texture's compression quality to high.

-- If shadow coverage doesn't change based on the head facing (eg. based on hip facing instead), try setting the character's head bone as the character head mesh's skinned mesh root.
+- Shadow coverage doesn't change based on the head facing - The shader might not be reading the correct object direction.
+Try setting the character's head bone as the character head mesh's skinned mesh root.
+Alternatively, you could modify the shader to use a direction that can be updated by script.

-- You can get preconfigured outline, shadow colour, emission colour settings on material reset.
+- Recommended material property settings - You can get preconfigured outline, shadow color, emission color settings on material reset (click the three vertical dots on the top right corner in the material inspector).

 ## How It Works ##